-Key Points about the 2016 Social Security Trustees Report
+Key Points about the 2017 Social Security Trustees Report

-The most important take-away from the 2016 Social Security Trustees Report is that our Social Security system continues to work, and work well, for the American people.
+The most important take-away from the 2017 Social Security Trustees Report is that our Social Security system continues to work, and work well, for the American people.
 No institution does more to protect the financial security and dignity of Americans in retirement, in disability, or when a worker dies and is survived by their young children and spouse.

-The 2016 Trustees Report finds our Social Security system in solid financial health, with large reserves.
-As the result of decades of foresight and planning, Social Security's reserves were \$2.8 trillion at the end of 2015.
+The 2017 Trustees Report finds our Social Security system in solid financial health, with large reserves.
+As the result of decades of foresight and planning, Social Security's reserves were \$2.85 trillion at the end of 2016.
 Social Security has such large reserves because it has had more than enough income from its sources of revenue-payroll contributions, interest payments on investments in U.S. Treasury bonds, and taxation of benefits-to cover scheduled benefits.

-The long-term projections of the 2016 Trustees Report remain strong.
-As they did last year, the Trustees project that our Social Security system can continue to pay all scheduled old age, survivors, and disability benefits until 2034.
-Thereafter, the combined Social Security Trust Funds will be able to pay roughly 79 percent of scheduled benefits.
+The long-term projections of the 2017 Trustees Report remain strong.
+Similar to last year, the Trustees once again project that our Social Security system can continue to pay all scheduled old age, survivors, and disability benefits until 2034.
+Thereafter, the combined Social Security Trust Funds will be able to pay roughly 77 percent of scheduled benefits.
 With modest increases in revenue, Social Security will be able to pay full benefits throughout the century and beyond.

-Social Security disability benefits will not be cut in 2016, and the near-term projections for Social Security's Disability Insurance Trust (DI) Fund have improved slightly.
-In October 2015, Congress prevented a 20 percent cut in Social Security Disability Insurance (SSDI) by reallocating payroll tax revenues across the Old-Age and Survivors' Insurance (OASI) and DI Trust Funds.
+The near-term projections for Social Security's Disability Insurance (DI) Trust Fund have improved significantly, by five years.
+In October 2015, Congress prevented an approximately 20 percent cut in Social Security Disability Insurance (SSDI) by reallocating payroll tax revenues across the Old-Age and Survivors' Insurance (OASI) and DI Trust Funds.
 At that time, Social Security's actuaries projected that the reallocation would enable Social Security to pay all scheduled SSDI benefits through 2022.
-The 2016 Trustees Report extends that by one year, to the third quarter of 2023.
-Thereafter, the DI Trust Fund will be able to pay roughly 89 percent of scheduled benefits.
+The 2016 Trustees Report extended that by one year, to the third quarter of 2023.
+The 2017 Trustees Report extended that by five more years, to 2028.
+Thereafter, the DI Trust Fund will be able to pay roughly 93 percent of scheduled benefits.